 12. A Ghoulish Gallery

 This case involved a fierce dispute between two competitors in the niche industry of spooky “changing portraits.”
 Plaintiff Edward Allen and Defendant Tim Turner both used lenticular technology to make antique-looking portraits appear to change into haunted spirits, vampires or other characters when the viewer shifts position slightly.
-The parties’ copyright battle arose when Turner created a website for his business, The Ghoulish Gallery, which Allen claimed infringed the copyright in a website for his business, Haunted Memories Changing Portraits.
+The parties’ copyright battle arose when Allen claimed that Turner’s website, The Ghoulish Gallery, infringed on the website for his business, Haunted Memories Changing Portraits.

 The court held that Allen had a valid copyright in the overall selection and arrangement of his website, but that copyright didn’t protect individual elements that were common in the horror genre, such as the use of a Ruben font, a “spooky eyeball” pattern in the background or placing the changing portraits in a gallery setting.
 Following trial, the court found that the similarities between the parties’ websites weren’t substantial enough to constitute copyright infringement.